dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

 dissertations on this topic or similar ones.
 Studying Ragnarok would be Eschatology and there's probably a name for this such study.

+- signs & morphemes from zipf's distribution on language.
+  - and also signs
+- top 500 words/morphemes to learn in any new language are a great start for enumerating a list of mappable symbols

 # Examples of Systems of Symbols

 So when constructing myths, what are examples of systems of signs,